 How many ambulances does PCEMS have?

-- Our fleet consists of 14 ambulances.
-12 are equipped for Advanced Life Support (ALS) treatment, and 2 are equipped as Basic Life Support (BLS).
+- Our fleet consists of 18 ambulances.
+14 are equipped for Advanced Life Support (ALS) treatment, and 4 are equipped as Basic Life Support (BLS).

 How many ambulances are on duty at a time?

-- 5 24-hour, 7 days/week ALS staffed ambulances.
+- 6 24-hour, 7 days/week ALS staffed ambulances.
 These are staffed by 12 hour crews, both day and night.
-Two each during the day are located at the West Cookeville and East Cookeville stations, and one is located in each station in Putnam County.
+Two each during the day are located at the West Cookeville and East Cookeville stations, and one is located in each other station in Putnam County.
 At night, East Cookeville drops to 1 ambulance.

-- The West Cookeville station also houses one additional 8 hour ALS ambulance.
+- The West Cookeville station also houses 4 additional 8-hour Monday through Friday BLS ambulances.

-- Five off-duty crews are on call at all times.
+- Six off-duty crews are on call at all times.
 They can be recalled if needed.
 We can generally staff all ambulances in less than 30 minutes if necessary.